nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 **Buildroot or Debian?**

 Depending on the image that is flashed to C.H.I.P.
 Pro, the commands used to interact with the sysfs interface will differ.
 If using a **Pro Debian based** image, you need to act as root and use `sudo sh -c` with quotes around the command string.
+For example:

 **Pro (Debian)**